partylikeits1983/miden-docs/src/index.md

 #### Public notes

-As with public accounts, public notes are also supported.
-That means, the Miden operator publicly stores note data.
-Note consumption is not private.
+With public notes, the users are be able to store all note details on-chain, thus, eliminating the need to communicate note details via side-channels.

 #### Local transaction execution

 The Miden client allows for local transaction execution and proving.
 The Miden operator verifies the proof and, if valid, updates the state DBs with the new data.

+#### Delegated proving

+The Miden client allows for proof generation by an external service if the user choses to do so , e.g., if on a low powered device.

-#### Simple smart contracts
+#### Standardized smart contracts

-Currently, there are three different smart contracts available.
+Currently, there are three different standardized smart contracts available.
 A basic wallet smart contract that sends and receives assets, and fungible and non-fungible faucets to mint and burn assets.

 All accounts are written in [MASM](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html).

+#### Customized smart contracts

+Accounts can expose any interface putting custom account components together.
+Account components can be simple smart contracts, like the basic wallet, or they can be entirely custom made and reflect any logic due to the underlying Turing-complete Miden VM.

 #### P2ID, P2IDR, and SWAP note scripts

-Currently, there are three different note scripts available.
+Currently, there are three different standardized note scripts available.
 Two different versions of pay-to-id scripts of which P2IDR is reclaimable, and a swap script that allows for simple token swaps.

+#### Customized note scripts

+Users are also able to write their own note scripts.
+Note scripts are executed during note consumption and they can be arbitrarily complex due to the underlying Turing-complete Miden VM.

 #### Simple block building